 The titular critters are very unique movie monsters.
 They’re essentially hairballs with teeth.
 In the first movie, they grow in size the more they eat, although this idea was scrapped in the sequels.
 These fur balls are a lot of fun to watch, but the horror element is not really there.
 It’s tough not to find something that is that fluffy cute, even if it is an ugly kind of cute.
 It’s especially difficult not to crack a smile when the monsters have their own subtitled conversations with one another.

 Part of the excellence of Stephen King is that he can make anything scary on the page.
 This is also the chief reason that his work doesn’t always translate to the screen.
 In the book, a St. Bernard becomes a force of nature, an absolute monster.
 In the movie, as well as it works otherwise, a St. Bernard is just a St. Bernard.
 While it should be an unstoppable force, it’s a dog.
 A mangy, angry dog but still a dog and there’s something about watching these events on film—especially taking away the grim ending—that just makes the threat of Cujo feel somehow less than real.

 They’re rabbits.
-Making them larger, making them overgrown and flesh eating rabbits does not change the fact that they are rabbits.
-Bunnies are the least effective animal to even be considered to be a horror movie monster.
+Making them larger, making them overgrown with a taste for flesh does not change the fact that they are rabbits.
+Bunnies are the least effective choice for a movie monster.
 Naturally, this is part of what makes Night of the Lepus all the more entertaining.
 This film would have been even better if it had kept the novel’s title, Year of the Angry Rabbit.
 At least that would have helped it embrace its absurdity.
 It really does seem like the feature puts in every effort to be frightening.
-The filmmakers clearly tried to elevate it into being about something more than man eating rabbits, which is exactly what makes it so great.
+The filmmakers clearly tried to elevate it into being about something more than man-eating rabbits, which is exactly what makes it so great.
 But the killer rabbits do not exactly incite fright in the hearts of viewers.